guibueno/guibueno.github.io/_features/exercises.markdown

 The goal of *Exercises* is to provide learners with a safe environment to embody their cognitive process.

-The fast-paced sequence of words does not allow learners to "think for too long", in the traditional sense of the word.
+The fast-paced sequence of words does not allow learners to "think for too long," in the traditional sense of the word.
 On the contrary, it understands that “manipulating the body manipulates how we think” (Lee, 2014, p.
-10), therefore it foster actions.
+10), therefore, it foster actions.

 #### Cognitive Load